michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 35. And through thine own soul shall pass a spear, that may be revealed the reasonings of the hearts of many.

-36. NOW Chana,Or, 'Hana. the prophetess, (was) the daughter of Phanuel, of the tribe of Asher; she was aged also in her days, and seven years with her husband had lived from her virginity.
+36. NOW Chana,

-37. And she was a widow as of years eighty and four, and she removed not from the temple, and with fasting and with prayer she worshippedOr, served, in the day and in the night.
+37. And she was a widow as of years eighty and four, and she removed not from the temple, and with fasting and with prayer she worshipped

-38. And she also arose in that hour and confessedOr, praised. the Lord, and discoursed concerning him with all who were expecting the redemption of Urishlem.
+38. And she also arose in that hour and confessed

 39. And when they had fulfilled every thing according to the law of the Lord, they returned unto Galila, to Natsrath their city.

 40. But the child grew, and was strengthened in spirit, and was filled with wisdom; and the grace of Aloha was upon him.

-41. And his relativesOr, his men. every year went unto Urishlem at the feast of Petscha.
+41. And his relatives

 42. AND when he was a son of twelve years, they went up, as they were used, to the festival.